Insider Threat or Insider Risk — What Are You Trying to Solve?

 The tool by rule watches on-network employee application usage (e.g. UBA, UAM)

 Now, you could take your DLP solutions for endpoint and email, your CASB, add UBA for users, and pull in network logs, identity and access management logs, etc. into your SIEM, run all kinds of policy-based correlations and queries and say you’re covered.
-This rules-based approach is designed for large, sophisticated and mature security teams — and even the most sophisticated security teams are strapped for time and frustrated with all of the complexity and noise involved in maintaining such systems.
+This rules-based approach is designed for large, sophisticated and mature security teams — and even the most sophisticated security teams are strapped for time and frustrated with all the noise and complexity and noise involved in maintaining such systems.
 And after it’s all said and done, are the systems even working?
 There are countless examples that they are not.

 Insider threat or insider risk?
 It comes down to deciding to take a policy-based approach centered on human foresight or a math-based approach centered on data exposure.
 When it comes to solving for insider risk, follow a simple formula and do the math.
 Because at the end of the day, math — as opposed to guesswork — always wins.